 - You applied for an exemption, a special assessment a proration of tax or a July 1 redetermination of value, and were otherwise qualified, but you were denied because the application was late.
 You can petition us for a recommendation that your request be granted.
 We'll issue the recommendation if we find good and sufficient cause for your late application.
 Your petition must be made by December 15 of the year the application was due, using the Request for Hardship Review form, 150-303-076.

 - You missed the deadline for filing an application for authorization for an enterprise zone exemption.
-Complete the Request for Waiver of Enterprise Zone Authorization Filing Deadline Requirement, 150-303-077.
+Complete Form OR-EZ-WAFDR, 150-303-077.
 We may waive the filing deadline requirement under certain circumstances.